dathinab/fuseflag/README.md

-A additional functionality is a wrapper around `thread::spawn` which takes a closure expecting a `FuseFlag` as single parameter and returns a Wrapper  around `JoinHandle` which burns the fuse befor calling join.
+A additional functionality is a wrapper around `thread::spawn` which takes a closure expecting a `FuseFlag` as single parameter and returns a Wrapper  around `JoinHandle` which burns the fuse before calling join.

 ## Example